apocryph575/Portfolio/Music from mp4/README.md

-Script for convertation mp3 in mp4
+Script for convertation mp4 to mp3